tropnikov/cartoon-html1-coursera/README.md

-# cartoon-html1-coursera
+# Cartoon CSS Animation
-Final Project of the HTML 1 course on Frontend Specialization by Yandex on Coursera
+Final project of the HTML 1 course in Frontend Specialization by Yandex on Coursera